yal054/epiformer/README.md

 # Epiformer

-This package will be actively updated
+This package is under actively updating

 ### Introduction